typo3-on-aws/Documentation/src/faq/costs-and-budget-planning.md

 One of the great benefits of AWS is that you only pay what you use.
 As your usage may vary from minute-to-minute, hour-to-hour, day-to-day, month-to-month, many users find it difficulty to estimate (or predict) their AWS budget.
 Amazon Web Services offer several options to calculate/estimate costs:

-- The [TCO Calculator](https://aws.amazon.com/tco-calculator/){.fa-icon .fa-right-external-link-alt} (to calculate your total cost of ownership).
+- The [TCO Calculator](https://aws.amazon.com/tco-calculator/) (to calculate your total cost of ownership).
-- The [AWS Pricing Calculator](https://calculator.aws/){.fa-icon .fa-right-external-link-alt} (to calculate your monthly costs with AWS).
+- The [AWS Pricing Calculator](https://calculator.aws/) (to calculate your monthly costs with AWS).

 **What is the "AWS Free Tier" offer?**

 AWS Free Tier includes 750 hours of Linux and Windows `t2.micro` instances each month for one year.
-See [AWS Free Tier](https://aws.amazon.com/free/){.fa-icon .fa-right-external-link-alt} for further details.
+See [AWS Free Tier](https://aws.amazon.com/free/) for further details.

 **How can I save costs?**

 AWS offers a few options to reduce ongoing usage costs.
 For savings on EC2 instances you may want to consider savings plans, reserved instances, and spot instances.
-Refer to the [Amazon EC2 pricing page](https://aws.amazon.com/ec2/pricing/){.fa-icon .fa-right-external-link-alt} for further details.
+Refer to the [Amazon EC2 pricing page](https://aws.amazon.com/ec2/pricing/) for further details.